How to work from home, stay ultra productive and be super successful

 Not to mention how much time and money you can save if you don’t need to commute.
 But there are also a few huge downsides to working from home, so you shouldn’t idealize this type of work.

-- Which jobs and tasks can be done from home (as freelancer or remote team member)
+- Working from home full-time (as a freelancer or remote team member)

-- 4 big advantages of working from home (fewer distractions, flexible schedule, work setup, no commute)
+- The 4 biggest advantages of working from home

-- 4 big traps of working from home (self-discipline, isolation, the refrigerator, home distractions)
+- The 4 biggest enemies of working from home

-- The final formula for successfully working from home
+- Here is the final formula for successfully working from home

 Not every job can be done from home